-3.2 There will be a charge for such repeat prescriptions to cover the time, responsibility and professional insurance costs involved.
+- There will be a charge for such repeat prescriptions to cover the time, responsibility and professional insurance costs involved.

-4.3 You may settle your account using any of the following methods: Cash, credit/debit Card (Switch, Solo, MasterCard, Visa, Delta), or cheque with current valid banker’s card.We may also accept payment via BACS transfer.
+4.3 You may settle your account using any of the following methods: Cash, credit/debit Card (Switch, Solo, MasterCard, Visa, Delta).We also accept payment via BACS transfer.
 Please discuss this with a member of staff who will provide you with the account details should this payment method be acceptable.

 4.4 Payment Terms – Insured Pets

 Clients with insured pets that have incurred fees are required to pay the Practice in full in accordance with the Clause above.
 It is the client’s responsibility to settle the account and then claim the fees from the insurance company.

 An administrative charge will incur for processing claim forms; fees for this service might not be covered by insurance policies.

 Some medical insurance can pre-authorise veterinary treatments.
 This will give peace of mind to the policyholder but does not mean that the Practice will accept a direct claim.

 4.5.1 In the event that any invoice or other sum owed by you is not paid when due then, without prejudice to any other remedies available to us, we may at any time: